Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 Select **Allow**.
 This redirects you back to <Constant name="cloud" />.
 You should now be an authenticated BigQuery user, ready to use the <Constant name="cloud_ide" />.

-## Set up BigQuery workload identity federation <Lifecycle status='beta,managed'/>
+## Set up BigQuery Workload Identity Federation <Lifecycle status='beta,managed'/>

-Workload identity federation (WIF) allows application workloads, running externally to dbt Cloud, to act as a service account without the need to manage service accounts or other keys.
+Workload Identity Federation (WIF) allows application workloads, running externally to dbt Cloud, to act as a service account without the need to manage service accounts or other keys.
 The following instructions will enable you to authenticate your BigQuery connection in dbt Cloud using WIF.

 ### Set up dbt Cloud